lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 * the developer must always keep control over the code and the tool must stay out of the way

-The answer to both questions is "obviously, yes!" and the constraint drove my research from a solution.
+The answer to both questions is "obviously, yes!" and the constraint drove my research for a solution.

 I think that what we need is not one tool, but two, very much complementary: